 Is it merely a problem of a lack of self-discipline?
 Not entirely.
 While social media and video games do play a part in sucking the teens time before bed, a number of other factors are also contributing to teen’s sleep deprivation: caffeine intake, heavy homework loads, extracurricular activities and schools with early start times, and… our old friend: circadian rhythm misalignment.

 During puberty, teenagers’ melatonin secretion timing is several hours later than that of adults.
-Typical melatonin secretion for adults start around 9 pm, however, researchers observed a 1-3 hours delay in the melatonin secretion for teens.
+Typical melatonin secretion for adults starts around 9 pm, however, researchers observed a 1-3 hours delay in the melatonin secretion for teens.
 The direct result of the late melatonin secretion is that the natural bedtime for teens is several hours later than the adults, even without a cell phone.
 Nonetheless, most teens need to get up early in the morning because most schools start before 8:30 am.
 This combination of late melatonin secretion and early school start time does not leave much time for the teens to sleep, likely to the detriment of their social and academic performance.
 There has been a nation-wide discussion on whether we should delay the school start time to after 8:30 am.
 In fact, some districts have already implemented the new schedules.
 However, when school starts later, everyone involved – from football coaches to school bus drivers to cleaning staff – may have to go home later too, which makes these adjustments more complicated than simply looking at the data about adolescent sleep.

 Is there a better solution?
 Probably.
 There seems to be a line of hope, based on the latest research in the lab.
 Our scientific advisor, Dr. Jamie Zeitzer at Stanford University, recently published a study showing the effectiveness of carefully-timed light flashes in combination with cognitive behavior therapy to improve sleep for teens.